By Rene Agredano

 For the caregiver and care receiver, managing a life-altering medical condition leaves little time to do anything but get through the day.
 Taking a caregiving education class or getting counseling feels like wishful thinking to most.
 But according to caregiving expert Pamela D. Wilson, failure to obtain professional help can be devastating.
 However, if both parties commit to observe, communicate, and get help, heartbreak can be avoided.
 Here’s how.

-Watch for Trouble Ahead
+Step 1: Watch for Trouble Ahead

 Experiencing feelings of anxiety, guilt, and being overwhelmed daily are damaging to any partnership when left unchecked.
 Janet’s case is a good example.
 Her feelings of loss and resentment are warning signs that the relationship with her daughter is about to self-destruct.